P-ILION, nine fragments of an eternity

 Composer’s notes

-PILION is a region in Greece.
-Its nature is very pure and intensive.
-I was there when I started composing the piece.
-The Greek capital letter “P” is the Π (Pi), that was interpreted in the ancient Greek language as a symbol for gate or door.
-ILION comes from the Greek word ILIOS = sun = light.
-Thus, with the title of the piece I intend a meaning of “gate to the light” – which is at the same time how I experienced PILION.
+PILION is a region in Greece characterized by pristine nature.
+I was there when I started composing this piece.
+The Greek capital letter “P” is the Π (Pi), interpreted in ancient Greek as a symbol for gate or door.
+ILION derives from Greek ILIOS, meaning sun or light.
+Thus, the title refers to a kind of „Gate to the Light“ – and at the same time it reflects my view on PILION, as I experienced it.

-The miniatures describe moments that lead to the light.
-They are meant to create an intensity of expression that force me to experience the time with a higher intensity and be able to feel the echo differently.
-The numbers next to the titles are times.
-The time stands still when the event is so intense that it changes the perception of time.
+These nine miniatures are reflecting moments, that lead to the light.
+Some of them are very short.
+Still, I feel that they are longer than the music itself.
+They force me to experience time with a higher intensity and to be able to feel the echo differently.
+The numbers in the titles of the miniatures are times of the clock.
+The time stands still in a specific moment because the intensity of what is happening changes the perception of time.

 Press reviews